 - He was inspired by Van Gogh and a style of art called pointillism.

 - Matisse loved working with “cut outs”.
-He painted large peice of paper drew with scissors.
+He painted sheets of paper and then cut the paper into varying shapes and sizes.